FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 our GitHub repo.
 The site contains both static pages (About, Resources and Events) and blog posts.
-The markdown files (\*.md) of the former live on the main directory and that of latter on the `_post` folder.
+The markdown files (\*.md) of the former live on the main directory and that of latter on the `_posts` folder.

 __Note.__ Alougth the `gh-pages` branch is protected from being